tozimaru/sentence_embedder/README.md

 # sentence_embedder

 ## Sentence to embedding API demo for plagiarism detection.
 Currently tested on, and uses a pre-trained model ('paraphrase-multilingual-mpnet-base-v2') from huggingface.
-Most plagiarized sentences have cosine distance less than **0.1**.
+Most plagiarized sentences have cosine distance less than **0.3**.
+Exact matches have a positive value very close to **0**.
 Most sentences that are about similar topics, but nonetheless non-plagiarized, had cosine distance of about **0.5** or more.

 ### Pre-requisites
 * CUDA 10.2